-- 12.14(viii) A candidate in LL.M. examination of Part-I and Part-II shall be required to secure 45% marks in each paper (Theory as well as Practical), Dissertation as well as its viva-voce and 50% marks in aggregate. - 12.14(ix) The name of a student shall be sent for examination (both in Part-I and Part-II) only when the head of the department is satisfied. - 12.14(x) Each paper which the candidate will take up in First and Second Semesters shall consist of 100 marks outof which sixty marks shall be assigned for the written examination and forty marks for the subject Seminar/Viva- voce to be fixed by the Chairman in consultation with the subject teacher. - 12.14(xi) Number of questions to be attempted by a candidate in the examination will be four out of a total of eight questions set in the said paper. - 12.15 The syllabus and scheme of courses of reading for LL.M.
-Part-I and Part-II examination will be as follows:
+- (i) The regular course of studies for LL.M. semester examination shall consist of two semester with specialization.
+In each semester student will have to appear in two compulsory and three optional papers out of the offered stream/group. - (ii) A candidate in LL.M. examination of Semester-I and Semester-II shall be required to secure 50% marks in each paper (Theory as well as Practical). - (iii)The name of a student shall be sent for examination (both in Semester-I and Semester-II) only when the head of the department is satisfied. - (iv) Each paper which the candidate will take up in First and Second Semesters shall consist of 100 marks out of which sixty marks shall be assigned for the written examination and forty marks for the Subject Assignment /Seminar/Viva- voce to be fixed by the Chairman in consultation with the subject teacher. - (v) There shall be Two Question from each unit and student will attempt one question from each unit comprising 15 Marks each question - (vi)The syllabus and scheme of courses of reading for LL.M.
+Semester-I and Semester-II examination will be as follows:

-Note:- The Internal Assessment of 40 Marks shall be comprised of Case Study, Teaching, Seminar Presentation, PPT Presentation and shall be at the dissection of subject teaches.
+Note:- The Internal Assessment of 40 Marks shall be comprised of Case Study, Seminar Presentation, Assignment and shall be decided by the subject teacher in consultation with the Chairman.